YDayoub/ludo/README.md

-#ludo
+# ludo
+To read dice value, we follow these steps:
-	1- find dice center
+- find dice center
- 	1- crop the image around the dice
+- crop the image around the dice
- 	2- do hough transform
+- do hough transform
- 	3- count the dots
+- count the dots